geuis/bodega/README.md

 ### Retrieving, modifying, and updating the store

 Working with the store is direct and simple.

+To get a mutable copy of the entire state, access `store.state`.

+    // returns a mutable copy of the entire store state const state = store.state;

 Any reference to a top level state property returns a mutable copy of that property.
 References to deep properties returns an immutable copy.

     // returns a mutable copy of the user state const user = store.user;